Garrett Hampson Preview, Player Props: Marlins vs. Nationals

-On Friday, Garrett Hampson (batting .524 in his past 10 games) and the Miami Marlins face the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 7:05 PM ET.
+The Miami Marlins, including Garrett Hampson (.536 on-base percentage in past 10 games, 176 points above season-long percentage), battle starter Trevor Williams and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.

-In his most recent game, he had two hits (going 2-for-3) against the Nationals.
+He had two hits (going 2-for-5 with a home run and two RBI) in his last appearance against the Nationals.

 Garrett Hampson Game Info & Props vs. the Nationals